 Filter records where sequence no. is <= PM_SCORE_POST_DAYS

 For each AssetType UID, JSON to be generated containing the DQ results retrieved from above step.
 This JSON should contain the html formatting tags so that for each Asset UID DQ results when posted to Govern, gets visible in following tabular format.
 Each AssetType UID with the generated JSON needs to be passed to the following API to post the results to Govern

 https://<host>/api/v2/assets/batch/${AssetTypeUid}

 Note: Check if complete URL can be made dynamic and used the property of the node.
 If it is doable, configure the bold part of the URL in IGX_DB_DG_SCORING_CONFIG store

+For data entities, data elements, business term and rules detail score also needs to be posted.
+Detail score can be fetched from IGX_DS_DQ_DETAIL_SCORE (take latest run score based on data entity).

+Based on score of assets, derive image and colour using reference list IGX_SR_Thresholds.

+Final payload JSON to be built including main DQ Score and detail score , html page to be posted in DQ Results field post score as below.
+Please note – while creating payload for batch posting, its size should not increase 65000 bytes, if it is exceeding break it to create new posting batch.